 On January 1, 2020, Charles Murray was appointed as the Integrity Commissioner for the Province for a seven-year term.
 At the same time, he was appointed as the Acting Ombud for a one-year term and will continue to serve in both capacities until a new Ombud is appointed.

 Charles is a graduate of Queen’s University in Kingston, ON, and Dalhousie Law School in Halifax, NS.

 He started his career as a private practice lawyer in New Brunswick in the late 1980s.
 Over the years he has served the provincial and federal governments through various roles.
-Most recently, he was the Executive Director of the Electoral Boundaries Commission and Policy Manager of Legislation and Professional Regulation for the New Brunswick Department of Health.
+Over the years he served the provincial and federal governments through various roles.
+He was the Executive Director of the Electoral Boundaries Commission and Policy Manager of Legislation and Professional Regulation for the New Brunswick Department of Health.

 He is a black belt in Kinrosha karate and occasionally walks marathons.